domse31/deepresearch/README.md

 This will:
 1. Start the LinkedIn service
 2. Guide you through setting up ngrok
-3. Let you enter a research topic
+3. Let you enter lead criteria
-4. Run the research agent and show the results
+4. Run the lead generation agent and show the results

-## Detailed Setup

-For detailed setup instructions, see [SETUP.md](SETUP.md).

 ## Configuration